VSTOPIA/JS-Live-API/docs/04-The Live API.md

 ## Safely Constructing a `LiveAPI` Object

-Some of this tutorial used top-level code in `js` for exploration.
+Some of this tutorial used top-level code in <code class="max-object">js</code> for exploration.
 In real devices, avoid constructing `LiveAPI` at top-level during device initialization.
 You may see errors like:

 ```
 The Max function “SendMessage” returned with error 2: Bad parameter value.